Lydionnn/CancerIncidenceAnalysisProject/README.md

 ## Overview 📄🧐
 This repository contains data, analysis scripts, and visualization tools used in the Cancer Incidence Analysis Project.
 The goal of this project is to explore the relationship between socioeconomic factors, healthcare coverage, and cancer incidence rates across different states in the U.S.

+Cleaned the data in Python using different libraries (Pandas, Numpy, Seaborn, Matplotlib)

 ## Data 📄🤓
 The dataset used in this project (cancer_reg.csv) includes various demographic, socioeconomic, and health-related metrics such as median income, population estimates, health insurance coverage percentages, and cancer incidence rates.
 ### Visualizations - Tableau Public https://public.tableau.com/app/profile/fernando.amaya7973/viz/CancerCasesAnalysis/Dashboard1